Palantir555/palantir555.github.io/_posts/2016-04-29-reversing-huawei-router-2-scouting-firmware.md

 1. U-boot: The device's bootloader.
 It understands the device's memory map, kickstarts the main firmware execution and takes care of some other low level tasks
-2. eCOS: Main firmware; the RTOS in control the bare metal, multithreading, etc.
-It is based on Linux, and ATP CLI runs on top of it to provide easy authentication for remote access
+2. Linux: The router is running Linux to keep overall control of the hardware, coordinate parallel processes, etc. Both ATP CLI and BusyBox run on top of it
 3. Busybox: A small binary including reduced versions of multiple linux commands.
 It also supplies the `shell` we call those commands from.